g7kse/g7kse.github.io/content/blog/52week.md

 #### Week 7 - Where are the DXpeditions?

 Probably not one to tax many people.
 [DXWorld](https://www.dx-world.net/) has the list.
 I just never really get to contact them .
 Can't be bothered with the bear garden antics for this kind of contact.
 We'll elave this one as is I think.

+#### Week 8 - Encourage someone to take their ham radio license exam

+I might have to come back to this.
+Whilst i've done it in the past and to be honest I don't know if that person is active at all, I have been more effective in introducing people to extra parts of the hobby.
+Like APRS, CW and stuff like SOTA.
+I still want to do the challenge but I'll need to find the right person.